Physician Associate Studies MSc

 Ready to become a physician associate?
 Want to help with the diagnosis, management and care of patients?
 Undertake clinical training so you can work across the full range of medical specialities.
 Study with us and get started.

-Closed to further applications for September 2022 entry.
+Closed to applications for 2024 entry

 Overview